European Box Lacrosse Championships

-The European Box Lacrosse Championship (EBLC) is the international men's box lacrosse championship organized by the Federation of International Lacrosse (FIL) and European Lacrosse Federation (ELF) that occurs every four years.
+The European Box Lacrosse Championship (EBLC) is the box lacrosse championship organized by the Federation of International Lacrosse (FIL) and European Lacrosse Federation (ELF) that occurs every four years.

+The most recent European Championships where held in Prague, Czechia between June 25 – July 4, 2026 with the first ever women's box lacrosse championship also being held there!

 The EBLC had its first championship event in Turku, Finland between July 8 – 15, 2017 and had 14 participating nations, competing for the EBLC 2017 Gold medal at two arenas – Gatorade Center and the Marlie Areena.

 Due to the COVID-19 pandemic, the EBLC 2021 was delayed to the following year.
 It was held between July 30 – August 6, 2022 in Hanover, Germany.
-Official sources preferred using the german way of spelling Hanover as "Hannover".